Mouli-Sanketh-Maturi/UserManagement/README.md

 For detailed information on the API endpoints and schemas, see the [API Documentation](./DOCS.md) or refer to the Swagger UI.

+## Design Documentation

+For detailed information on the design choices, database schema, and scaling considerations, see the [Design Documentation](./DESIGN.md).

 # Testing Documentation

 ## Overview